Application Specialist - IT-Online

-Our client based in Elandsfontein is looking for an Application Specialist to lead or be responsible for the implementation and management of an Integration Platform and its integration with multiple business systems
+This is a multifaceted role within the IT Team, the purpose of which is to lead or be responsible for the implementation and management of an Integration Platform and its integration with multiple business systems.
+The role also includes the development and implementation of new Business Process and Robotic Automation projects as and when required by business and continuous monitoring and coordinate improvement of applications / systems utilized by the company.

 - IT related degree or Diploma (Information Systems, Information Technology, Computer Science)